Lesson Plan - Get It!

 Genealogy is the study of a person or a family's unique history.
 It's tracing our roots back to learn about our heritage.

 Along the way, we may find lost relatives, solve some old mysteries, and get the facts about many questions that have long gone unanswered.

-In this first lesson of our Genealogy series, we'll get a basic overview of genealogy: what it is, why people research it, and what we can find out when we begin to study it!
+In this first lesson of our Genealogy series, get a basic overview of genealogy: what it is, why people research it, and what you can find out when you begin to study it!

-Let's learn from a professional genealogist just what exactly genealogy is and some of the terms that are used.
-Write down the answers to the following questions as you watch the video below:
+Watch the video below to learn from a professional genealogist just what genealogy is and some of the terms used.
+As you watch, write down the answers to the following questions.

 - What is genealogy?

 - What are direct lines?

 - What are collateral lines?